ipselium/cpyvke/README.md

-# cpyvke3
+# cpyvke
-Curses PYthon3 Variable and Kernel Explorer
+Curses PYthon Variable and Kernel Explorer

 ![A Basic Client](https://github.com/ipselium/cpyvke/blob/master/docs/array.png)

-cpyvke is **still in development**
+cpyvke is **still in development** : A lot of bugs are still there !

 - - -